World’s Easiest Garlicky Green Beans Stir Fry

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-World’s Easiest Garlicky Green Beans Stir Fry is perfect for any phase of the South Beach Diet.
 If your store has several brands of Oyster Sauce, choose the one with the lowest amount of sugar.
-The gluten-free oyster sauce seems to have slightly more sugar than some brands, but the total amount of 10 carbs for four servings, I didn’t find a low-carb oyster sauce, but since everything else here is relatively low in carbs this is probably still suitable for most low-carb diet plans.
+The gluten-free oyster sauce seems to have slightly more sugar than some brands; 12 carbs for four servings, I didn’t find a low-carb oyster sauce, but since everything else here is relatively low in carbs this is probably still suitable for most low-carb diet plans.

 Find More Recipes Like This One: